 Predatory lenders typically take advantage of personal injury victims who need to borrow immediate cash for emergencies.
 While the practices of predatory lawsuit lenders may not always be illegal, they can leave victims without their settlement money.

 Well-known financing companies, like Baker Street Funding, are guided by coming (and present) regulations and provide funding products that adhere to the highest quality standard in the industry.
 On the flip side, not all funding firms have an eye on your lawsuit’s financial well-being.
 Throughout the process of shopping for a lawsuit loan, watch out for the following warning signs:

 - The background of the owner of the company isn’t good.

 If they make you feel pressured to sign for the loan, they don’t show you the full contract, or your lender makes promises that are opposite of what the contract states, you may be dealing with a predatory funding company.

 Legal funding is a great alternative to payday loans and title loans, but like any financial product, they are most beneficial when you use the money you borrow wisely, and the funder is legit.

 After reviewing these questions to ask before you borrow against your lawsuit, you may decide if you can (or should) borrow from your pending legal claim.

 Work with Baker Street Funding’s expert team, and you will get a committed staff to provide the best funding rates and services for your unique situation.
 Our non-recourse cash advances provide fixed low rates, price match, and zero hassles.

 You can contact us today to start a conversation about our legal funding options at 888-711-3599 from 8 a.m. to 7 p.m.
 ET, seven days a week.

-You can also learn more about settlement funding by applying today online.
+Learn more about settlement funding by applying online today.
 Our lawsuit funding team is on standby to attend to your application and guide you on how to make the most of your settlement cash advance.